Guarding Against Risk – Indemnity Insurance Protection

-Our reputation for accuracy means that our research results are trusted.
-As a result, we can offer you value for money and speed when it comes to insurance policies.
+Our reputation for accuracy means that our research results are trusted by the legal sector.
+As a result, we can offer value for money and speed when it comes to insurance policies.
 We are authorised by the Financial Conduct Authority for indemnity insurance business under reference number 459862.

 With over 45 years’ experience in the field of probate research, we understand that people can sometimes drop out of the historical record when they emigrate to particular regions.
 We understand that past anxieties about illegitimacy might mean that some entitled relatives are effectively untraceable.